JurajMarkesic/jobTrack/readme.md

 <h3>jobTrack is a job search management/tracking tool.
-It is currently configured for the Croatian job market.
+Currently configured for the Croatian job market.
 It offers access to jooble.hr API and posao.hr RSS feed.
 Listings from those sites can be saved, edited and tracked.</h3>

 <h4>Made using:</h4>
 -Laravel 5.5<br>